emskiphoto/noaa-weather-hourly/README.md

     "CHICAGO O'HARE INTERNATIONAL 2020-01-01 to 2023-12-31 H.csv")

 ### Weather Station Directory
-`noaa-weather-hourly` includes a processed 'isd-history.csv' file containing the details of ~11,600 active stations and ID cross-references (ICAO, FAA, WMO, WBAN) provided by [Historical Observing Metadata Repository (HOMR)](https://www.ncei.noaa.gov/pub/data/noaa/isd-history.txt).
+`noaa_weather_hourly` includes a processed 'isd-history.csv' file containing the details of ~11,600 active stations and ID cross-references (ICAO, FAA, WMO, WBAN) provided by [Historical Observing Metadata Repository (HOMR)](https://www.ncei.noaa.gov/pub/data/noaa/isd-history.txt).
 This data is only used to weather station location details as they are not provided in the LCD CSV file.
 The data source is updated regularly, but the version in this script is not.
 If updates are needed, consider running the 'ISD History Station Table.py' to update 'data/isd-history.csv'.

 ### Limitations:
 * NOAA LCD source is for atmospheric data primarily for locations in the United States of America.
 * NOAA LCD data is not certified for use in litigation
-* `noaa-weather-hourly` is not an API
+* `noaa_weather_hourly` is not an API
-* `noaa-weather-hourly` Python module does not (currently) integrate with other Python tools
+* `noaa_weather_hourly` Python module does not (currently) integrate with other Python tools
 * Does not validate
 * Does not visualize
 * Processes only 'Hourly...' columns and 'Sunrise', 'Sunset' & 'DATE'